-Beagles are not normally difficult dogs to feed, as they will eat just about anything, but do keep to the breeder’s recommended diet as any sudden changes may well upset a puppy’s digestive system.
+Beagles are not normally difficult dogs to feed, as they will eat just about anything.
+Keep to the breeder’s recommended diet as any sudden changes may well upset a puppy’s digestive system.

-A fully grown, adult Beagle will be happiest if his daily ration of food (approx. 180 – 220 grams) is split into two meals – one in the morning and one in the evening.
+A fully grown, adult beagle will be happiest if his daily ration of food is split into two meals – one in the morning and one in the evening.

-Remember, some foods can have a very bad effect upon dogs, leading to illness and occasionally death.
-These include chocolate, onions, raisins and grapes.
+Remember, some foods can have a very bad effect on dogs, leading to illness and occasionally death.
+These include chocolate, onions, raisins, macadamia nut, Xylitol and grapes.